-Lawman, gunfighter, gambler and well-known Old West character, Bat Masterson was one of the very few who lived during the lawless days of the Old West who wasn’t there to make a name for himself, or to count the notches on his belt.
-He was actually a genuine and honest man, who didn’t have a reputation for violence, but, was loyal to the end, in defending his friends.
+Lawman, gunfighter, gambler, and well-known Old West character Bat Masterson was one of the very few who lived during the lawless days of the Old West who wasn’t there to make a name for himself or to count the notches on his belt.
+He was a genuine and honest man who didn’t have a reputation for violence but was loyal to the end in defending his friends.

-William Barclay Masterson was born on November 26, 1853 in Iberville County, Quebec, Canada.
-His father, Thomas Masterson was born in Canada and by occupation was a farmer.
-His mother, Catherine McGurk, was an immigrant of Ireland.
+William Barclay Masterson was born on November 26, 1853, in Iberville County, Quebec, Canada.
+His father, Thomas Masterson, was born in Canada and, by occupation, was a farmer.
+His mother, Catherine McGurk, was an immigrant from Ireland.
 Bat was the second child in a family of five brothers and two sisters.
-They were raised on farms in Quebec, New York, and Illinois, until they finally settled near Wichita, Kansas in 1871.
-During his boyhood years he became an expert in the use of firearms, and accompanied expeditions that went out to hunt buffalo.
+They were raised on farms in Quebec, New York, and Illinois until they finally settled near Wichita, Kansas, in 1871.
+During his boyhood years, he became an expert in firearms and accompanied expeditions to hunt buffalo.

 In the Fall of 1871, 18-year-old Bat headed west to hunt buffalo along with his 19-year-old brother Ed.
 During this time, he camped with hunters working along the Salt Fork River in present Comanche and Barber Counties in Kansas and during visits to other buffalo hunting camps, the brothers met several men who would also become legends in western history, including Wyatt Earp, Billy Dixon, Tom Nixon, and “Prairie Dog” Dave Morrow.

 The nickname “Bat” was given to him by his companions one day while out on one of these trips, the name coming from Baptiste Brown, or “Old Bat,” whose fame as a leader, hunter, and trapper was well known in the generation that preceded Masterson upon the Western stage.